Municipal Court of Record

 - Pursuant to Chapter 39 of the Criminal Code of Procedure, by paying the fine you are waiving your right to receive discovery information pertaining to your case.
 If you are requesting discovery information in regards to your case you must follow the rules of the Texas Criminal Code of Procedure.

 - To pay in full, please complete the reply form.
 You may also pay in full online using a credit card or checking account.
-Paying online automatically constitutes a no contest plea and will be a conviction on your driving record.
+Paying online will be a conviction on your driving record.

-- To request to take a driving safety course or deferred disposition, please submit the Request form.
+- MOVING VIOLATIONS - To request to take a driving safety course or deferred disposition for a moving violation, please submit this Request Form.
 These options are available to you if you qualify so that the moving violation does not go on your driving record.

 - If you wish to enter a plea of not guilty and desire a trial, please indicate on the reply form and mail your plea to the court on or before your 20-day appearance date.
 You will be notified by certified mail when you must appear for pretrial and any other required procedures.
 You have a right to trial by jury or judge if you so request.